sphinxlab/toulbar2/docs/README.md

 Documentation **hosted on GitHub Pages**, built with **GitHub free CI/CD tool** ; with a **redirection** of current toulbar2 site to those GitHub Pages.

-## Documentation content
+## Documentation

+- Content :

   - The .rst pages have been created from .html pages of 'toulbar2/web'.
   - The documentation also contains generated (by Doxygen+Breathe) documentation of toulbar2 python code (toulbar2/pytoulbar2) and of toulbar2 C++ code (toulbar2/src).
   - Most of the documentation previously into 'doc' folder has been rewritten as .rst pages.

+- Generated : .html pages and .pdf files.

 ## Creation